 How to open a bank account in Croatia?

 You will need your passport or ID card and your OIB.
-In Croatia, you have to open the bank account in person.
+In Croatia, you have to open a bank account in person.
 Most banks don’t send passwords and PIN codes outside of Croatia.
 Also, you would probably have to sign some things regarding your privacy and GDPR consent.
 If you are buying a property it would be better for you to open the account in kuna and other currency of your choice.

 The real estate transfer tax must be paid within 15 days of receiving the real estate transfer tax certificate.
-The new practice that eased the process is that now, public notary has to register the purchase agreements at the Tax authority.
+The new practice that eased the process is that now, the public notary has to register the purchase agreements at the Tax authority.
 Before this new practice, the buyer’s lawyer was the person responsible for this assignment.